This content has been machine translated dynamically.

 Figure 1.
 Traffic distribution in a cluster

-The above figure shows a client request flowing through the cluster.
+The preceding figure shows a client request flowing through the cluster.
 The client sends a request to a virtual IP (VIP) address.
 A traffic distribution mechanism configured on the client data plane selects one of the cluster nodes as the flow receiver.
 The flow receiver receives the traffic, determines the node that must process the traffic, and steers the request to that node (unless the flow receiver selects itself as the flow processor).

 The flow processor establishes a connection with the server.
 The server processes the request and sends the response to the subnet IP (SNIP) address that sent the request to the server.